slsu0424/slsu0424.github.io/_posts/2023-10-24-advancing-analysis-fda-adverse-events-using-llms.md

 ## Use LangChain to load documents into a vector store
-[LangChain](https://docs.langchain.com/docs/) is a framework for developing applications powered by LLMs.
+[LangChain](https://docs.langchain.com/docs/) is a framework for developing applications powered y LLMs.
 The main idea is that developers can "chain" different components around an LLM to create more powerful use cases.

 Hence, we can connect LLMs to documents.